U.S. sending aircraft carrier to Latin America in major buildup

 Parnell said the "enhanced U.S. force presence" will "bolster U.S. capacity to detect, monitor, and disrupt illicit actors and activities that compromise the safety and prosperity of the United States homeland and our security in the Western Hemisphere."

+The USS Gerald R. Ford is the Navy's newest and most advanced aircraft carrier, having been commissioned into service in 2017.
+At more than 1,100 ft. long with a displacement of 100,000 long tons, the carrier is the largest in the world.
+It's powered by two nuclear reactors and can reach a top speed of 34.5 mph, according to the Navy.

+The carrier group will join eight U.S. vessels that are already in the region, including three destroyers, one cruiser, a littoral combat ship, an amphibious assault ship and two transport ships.
+As of early October, the Ford was deployed in the Mediterranean Sea.

-News of the decision to send the carrier group comes after the U.S. launched another strike on a vessel allegedly operated by the Venezuelan gang Tren de Aragua that Hegseth said was trafficking drugs in the Caribbean Sea.
+News of the decision to send the carrier group to Latin America comes after the U.S. launched another strike on a vessel allegedly operated by the Venezuelan gang Tren de Aragua that Hegseth said was trafficking drugs in the Caribbean Sea.

 The secretary said on X that the strike killed all six men who were on board, and took place in international waters.
 He said it was the first strike to take place at night.